jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 A *category* can be thought of as a family of mathematical structures coupled with the idea of structure preserving maps.
 It captures the idea composition in its definition which is, arguably, the nature of computation.
-Unsurprisingly, it can be used a model of computation i.e. in Haskell, its types and functions can be modelled as a *category* called `Hask`, where the types form the objects and functions between two types, the morphisms.
+Unsurprisingly, a category can be used a model of computation i.e. in Haskell, its types and functions can be modelled as a *category* called `Hask`, where the types form the objects and functions between two types, the morphisms.

 But what is a category?\
 A category $C$ is an algebraic structure defined on a collection of: